 In the early 1950s, the post-war anxiety of young people was replaced by a mixture of innovation, experimental impulse, and vitality, which gave birth to the collapsed generation.
 Jack Kerouac, an iconic poet and writer of the Beat Generation, is the soul of the Beat Movement.
 Lawrence Ferlinghetti established the City Lights Bookstore in 1953 and became a study room for thinkers, poets and writers to define the times and create cutting-edge works.
 The smoky atmosphere of the bookstore and the explosive jazz music inspired them.
 The bookstore stays open until late in the mist.
 City Lights Bookstore only sells paperback books.
 It is a landmark building in San Francisco's cultural history.
 It was the birth of writers and poets such as Allen Ginsberg, Neal Cassady, Ruth Weiss and William S. Burroughs.

-From past to present, there are many San Francisco cultural buildings in North Beach, including the Purple Onion-San Francisco's famous comedy club, Enrico Banducci's Hungry I and Vesuvio's café-famous fast-fall bars, and Enrico's Sidewalk Café, Washington Square Bar, Grill, Steve Silver's current affairs satire comedy and Beach Blanket Babylon.
+From past to present, there are many San Francisco cultural buildings in North Beach, including the Purple Onion-San Francisco's famous comedy club, Enrico Banducci's Hungry I and Vesuvio's café-famous fast-fall bars, and Enrico's Sidewalk Café, and Washington Square Bar.